andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 ### Canceling reservations

-Allow to cancel the placed reservations:
+Allow reservation cancelcancellations:

 <iframe height="612" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, step 7" src="//codepen.io/andgordy/embed/oOyjqY/?height=612&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/oOyjqY/'>Interaction basics—Course project, step 7</a> by And Gordy (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Track the index of the reservation and use it for `splice` method:
+Track the index of the reservation and use it for the `splice` method:

 ```html
 <div v-for="(reserv, i) in reservations">